FountainExponential/web/README.md

 Inline code is a span of instructions that are executed when the story passes that point, but change nothing of the text.
 It is simply a way of signaling of working with the other game systems.

 ##### Injected Values
 Inline code is a span of instructions that are executed when the story passes that point, but the value the code produces is injected into the text.
 In this way the text can vary based upon the situation or show the stats of the other game systems.

 Inline code injecting a value in the text is made by containing the code with backticks `, but starting with an equal sign.
+Technically it's an expression being evaluated and converted into a string.
-For example:
+And example of showing different text depending on the situation:
 ```
 ### The meeting
 ----